 Garlic gets along with almost all plants, and it will do great planted alongside strawberries.
 The pungent smell of garlic is known to repel pests that feed on strawberries.
-It is also excellent for discouraging marauders from eating on your berries.
-Garlic tends to have similar growing requirements with strawberries.
+It is also excellent for discouraging marauders from eating your berries.
+Garlic tends to have similar growing requirements to strawberries.

 Plant garlic in spring while the sun is still cool and strawberries are known to do great planted in spring as well.

 Garlic is not affected by hot weather and strawberries.
 Plant garlic in fertile well-drained soil with near-neutral pH ranging between 6.0 and 7.0.
 Depending on your climate, you can plant strawberries in winter and mulch over the bed, and add strawberries in spring.

 Planting asparagus with strawberries is a modern gardening method worth adopting.
 Both thrive in similar soil and climate conditions hence this is one amazing pair you ought to try.
 Pairing asparagus with strawberries can increase yield and improve your garden’s health.

 Strawberries and asparagus beds can last as long as you want and both don’t compete with each other for nutrients.
 Asparagus and strawberries have different roots but similar growing requirements which will result in healthier and higher yields for plants in your garden.

 Sage is an excellent herb to pair with strawberries.
 The strong aroma from sage can wade off certain insects, slugs, and pests.
 If you are looking to enhance the flavor of your strawberries then you should consider planting them with sage.